 Cordless drills can help you create amazing projects to make your home more beautiful and functional.

-However, power tools can be risky to use if you don’t have the basic know-how of operating them.
+However, power tools can be risky to use if you don’t have the basic know-how to operate them.

-By applying the safety tips mentioned above, you can reduce the risk of accidents and improve the accuracy of your work to make sure your dream project turns out as desired.
+By applying the safety tips mentioned above, you can reduce the risk of accidents and improve your work’s accuracy to ensure your dream project turns out as desired.